 Rope Light Ideas For Outdoor Landscapes

 Start by measuring the space.
-150' rope light spools are best for outdoor landscaping as they allow plenty of length to be covered and can be spliced for complete customization.
+150' LED rope light spools are best for outdoor landscaping as they allow plenty of length to be covered and can be spliced for complete customization.
 Plus, any leftover can be used in other lighting projects!
 Pick a color that suits your style and will complement your landscape.
 Rope light is available in a full spectrum of hues, including LED options, so finding the perfect shade for your landscape should be easy!
-For the projects below we used clear incandescent rope light.
+For the projects below we used white LED rope light.

 A few notes before you begin...